Celine Dion Is Living Her Best Life & The Internet Is Obsessed

 Naturally, Twitter is freaking out over Dion's many amazing photos.
 This lady is just chilling — specifically, with her foot sticking out of a sunroof.

-While we can't all be as incredibly extra as Dion, we can ogle at all of her incredible pics.
+While we can't all be as incredibly extra as Dion, we can oggle at all of her incredible pics.
 Click through to check out some of the best.